glederrey/DATGAN/README.md

 ## Testing the DATGAN

-You can clone this repository and use the notebooks provided in the folder [example](https://github.com/glederrey/DATGAN/tree/main/example) to train the **DATGAN** and use the evaluation metrics provided in this repository.
+Once you have followed the installation guid, you can clone this repository and use the notebooks provided in the folder [example](https://github.com/glederrey/DATGAN/tree/main/example) to train the **DATGAN** and use the evaluation metrics provided in this repository.

 # Data Format